Aidanjm13/USAccidentsDataAnalysis/README.md

 https://colab.research.google.com/github/Aidanjm13/USAccidentsDataAnalysis/blob/main/USAccidentsDataAnalysis.ipynb

 This project can be inspected and run through the above link.
+To run through the colab simply read the text and press the play button on the code cell, it is all self sustaining.

 ## Video